CharlesPoulain/GCD_Final_Assignment/readMe.md

 You should create one R script called run_analysis.R that does the following.

-    Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.
-    Extracts only the measurements on the mean and standard deviation for each measurement.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.
-    Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!